xpxop/737AEFCU/README.md

 ## Install

-extract zip to ZIBO_MOD_FOLDER/plugins so that you have a zz737AEFCU folder inside plugins
+extract zip to X-Plane 11\Aircraft\Extra Aircraft\B737-800X\plugins so that you have a zz737AEFCU folder inside plugins

 ## Config